Six Ways to Help People Pray

 Pretty much everyone would agree that prayer is an important part of the Christian life.
 And pretty much everyone would agree that most Christians don’t pray as much or as well as they could.
 Here are six ways you as a pastor can help your people become more faithful and enthusiastic in their prayer life:

 We pay lip service to the importance of prayer, but in many of our churches the prayer time is quick and unfocused.
 The message we may be sending unwittingly is that prayer is not quite as important as other more immediately productive activities.
-Prayer requires discipline and as such extended periods of corporate prayer (5 minutes?
-10 minutes?) may be difficult for your people.
+Prayer requires discipline and as such extended periods of corporate prayer (five minutes?
+Ten minutes?) may be difficult for your people.
 But like a muscle, the pain that comes with use will cause a lot of growth.

 Scripture is full of all sorts of different prayers.
 Don’t just ask for the things you want God to do for you, lead your people in prayers of confession, praise, and invocation.
 Teach your people all sorts of different was to pray.